Top 9 Seremban Attractions (2023)

 (source: tripadvisor.com)

-For those who enjoy the outdoors and hiking, Mount Angsi is one of the best Seremban attractions for hikers and the surrounding area, ranked as the second most popular hiking trail in Negeri Sembilan.
+For those who enjoy the outdoors and hiking, Mount Angsi is one of the best attractions in Seremban for hikers and the surrounding area, ranked as the second most popular hiking trail in Negeri Sembilan.
 Due to the steep sections, the path’s first and a half kilometre is quite tricky.
 It will take around an hour and a half to climb the mountain.

 If you are tired halfway through the hike, take a break at one of the trail’s small gazebos or benches.
 At the end of our challenging climb, you will be rewarded with a stunning view of Seremban and its surrounding area.

-9. Kepayang Hill Temple Kanni Kovil
+8. Kepayang Hill Temple Kanni Kovil

 Kepayang Hill Temple Kanni Kovil